rupesh43210/PTaS/README.rst

 Disclaimer
 ==========

-Wapiti is a cybersecurity software.
+Tool is a cybersecurity software.
 It performs security assessments on a provided target, which can lead to malfunctions and crashes on the target, as well as potential data loss.

-Usage of Wapiti for attacking a target without prior consent of its owner is illegal.
+Usage of this tool for attacking a target without prior consent of its owner is illegal.
 It is the end user's responsibility to obey all applicable local laws.

-Developers and people involved in the Wapiti project assume no liability and are not responsible for any misuse or damage caused by this program.
+Developers and people involved in the project assume no liability and are not responsible for any misuse or damage caused by this program.